Bullet Journal Hacks To Make Your Planner Insanely Productive

 Code with Colored Pens

-Using colored pens or colored pencils is a great way to highlight different categories in your journal.
-It makes it much easier to find a task if you’re looking for a specific color.
+It makes it so much easier to find a task if you’re looking for a specific color.
 This is one of our favorite bullet journal hacks because you can go back and add it later.

 If you have the time to write in colored pens to keep you organized that’s a great way to do it, but you can also just run back through your journal and add a colored dot or line to your tasks that are already scheduled.
-The key is to use the same color throughout your journal so it makes it quick and easy to recognize.

 I like having a different color for each of my kids schedules.
 This way I can easily see which child’s activities are happening with just a glance.